mlittle7730/mlittle7730.github.io/index.md

 ### *Software Design and Engineering*

-I enhanced the Software Design and Engineering in this artifact by converting it from a C++ project to a Python application.
+I enhanced the Software Design and Re-engineering this artifact by converting it from a C++ project to a Python application.
 This application loads bid data from a CSV file and uses sorting algorithms to sort those bids by different parameters.
 When it was a C++ project the program would launch in a terminal window that was not visually pleasing, so it has been updated to a nicer GUI that now has radio select buttons and displays the data in an organized column using tkinter.
 Since the application was solely driven by functions in the main file, I then made it modular by creating classes for the functionality.

 View my narrative for this enhancement [HERE](https://github.com/mlittle7730/mlittle7730.github.io/blob/Narratives/Software%20Engineering%20and%20Design%20-%20Narrative.pdf).